Behavior Management Plan

 B. Positive Interventions/Rewards: Rewards are based on a level system and are dependent on the level in which the student is currently on.
 As a student earns consecutive days of earning his/her points, he/she is then able to move up a level and thus allowing for increased activity choices.

 C. Curriculum: Teachers incorporate lessons/discussions about positive behavior and encourage students to be reflective throughout the day through the use of the level point system mentioned above.
+Social workers and classroom teachers collaborate to incorporate the Zones of Regulation curriculum into student’s daily routines.

 D. Behavior Plan: